 (Louis Meulstee’s web site)

-The ‘Image directories’ pages are divided into four different sections.
+The ‘Image directories’ pages are divided into different sections.
 To keep navigating easier and more convenient it was decided to add only the most basic information to the enlarged pictures.

 The ‘numerical’ range of British Army wireless sets covered the period between 1932 and early 1950s.
 It was substituted by the Larkspur era range of equipment.